BackofenLab/CLIPcontext/README.md

 Additional information includes the gene ID, gene name, gene biotype, transcript length, and the genomic region coordinates of the transcript.
 The different hit counts are: # complete (full-length matching) hits, # all hits (complete and incomplete), # unique (matching to one exon/transcript only) + complete hits, and # all unique hits.

-### Data preprocessing scripts

-Additional data preprocessing scripts are available in the scripts/ subfolder:

-#### bed_get_regions_near_exon_borders.py
-This script extracts binding regions near exon borders from a set of input BED regions.
-It can be used to create an input dataset for CLIPcontext, focussing only on regions near exon borders for further analysis.

-#### gtf_extract_exon_regions.py
-This script creates an exon regions BED file for a given list of transcript IDs.
-For each input transcript ID the exon regions get extracted.
-You will need this BED file e.g. as an input file to **bed_get_regions_near_exon_borders.py**.

-#### gtf_extract_most_prominent_transcripts.py
-This script extracts the most prominent transcript for each gene from a GTF file, producing a list of transcript IDs.
-Most prominent here is defined as the transcript that is part of the GENCODE basic dataset + having the highest transcript support level (TSL).
-If there are two or more transcripts of one gene having the same TSL, the longest transcript will be selected.
-Genes or transcripts that do not meet the filtering criteria will not be output.
-See the script help page for more details / extraction options.
-The most prominent transcript IDs output list can be used as input for CLIPcontext (--tr).